Welcome to the Junior Mathematics Competition!

 This mathematics competition is for students in years 9 to 11 (forms 3 to 5), although younger students may also take part.
 Every student throughout New Zealand sits the competition on exactly the same day, usually a Wednesday in late March or early April.

-The competition lasts for one hour and in this time students answer four or five questions.
+The competition lasts for one hour and in this time students answer up to six questions.
 The emphasis is on problem solving, so expect surprises!

 Mathematical skills are important, but so is careful reading.
 Students who read the questions carefully and work out exactly what is being asked generally do better than those who jump in and write down the first thing that springs to mind.